lantern-li/PDCC/README.md

 # Supplemental Material
 Detailed supporting materials for PDCC's experimental evaluation are available in the `ExperimentalRecord/` folder.
+The source code of PDCC resides in `module/core/common/scheduler/deterministic/pdcc/` folder

 To reproduce the experimental results presented in this study, please refer to the following guidelines.